 So although this popular figure accounts for revenue, it isn’t the only focus.
 Instead, it shows you how revenue compares to a hotel’s operational performance.
 That means it considers expenses like labor, F&B costs, as well as all incoming cash from the hotel’s many moving pieces.

 How GOPPAR Is Calculated

 Wondering how to determine your gross operating profit per available room?
 First, you need to figure out the hotel or resort’s gross operating profit.
-To do this, subtract gross revenue for all the hotel’s operations from the money spent on those operations.
+To do this, subtract operating expenses from gross revenue.
 From there, simply divide the hotel’s gross operating profit by the total number of available rooms.

 GOPPAR vs. RevPAR: What’s the Difference?

 GOPPAR and RevPAR (revenue per available room) both are measured against available rooms.
 However, there are some hefty differences between what the two metrics do and don’t reveal.

 RevPAR is a popular metric that considers a hotel’s revenue per available room.
 It can give you a broad view of how much money a hotel or resort is bringing in from the selling of rooms but it doesn’t provide much insight into a company’s operational health.

 By contrast, GOPPAR helps an owner dive into exactly what’s driving revenue catches and misses.
 It makes it possible to account for revenue sources that reach beyond just rooms.
 It considers sources like restaurants, bars, labor costs and other expenses.